Regular singular point: Formal definitions

 Otherwise the point a is an irregular singularity.
 In that case the monodromy group relating solutions by analytic continuation has less to say in general, and the solutions are harder to study, except in terms of their asymptotic expansions.
-The irregularity of an irregular singularity is measured by the Poincaré rank (Arscott (1995)).
+The irregularity of an irregular singularity is measured by the Poincaré rank.

 The regularity condition is a kind of Newton polygon condition, in the sense that the allowed poles are in a region, when plotted against i, bounded by a line at 45° to the axes.

 An ordinary differential equation whose only singular points, including the point at infinity, are regular singular points is called a Fuchsian ordinary differential equation.

 Examples for second order differential equations

 In this case the equation above is reduced to: